primatejs/primate/docs/guide/configuration.md

 Default `"components"`

-The directory where components are localted.
+The directory where components are located.
 The `view` handler will try to load any reference component filename from this directory.
 If specified as a relative path, will be relative to project root.

+### paths.types

+Default `"types"`

+The directory where types are located.
+These types can be used to limits the range of possible values that a [path parameter][routing-parameters] can hold.

 ### modules